thibaudcolas/cookbook/docs/CONTRIBUTING.md

 ## Branching

-Create your own branches from `master` and use a descriptive prefix:
+Create your own branches from `main` and use a descriptive prefix:

 ```sh
 # For bug fixes, ideally finishing with the ticket number.